 As we mentioned earlier, your confirmation email doesn’t have to be a plain and generic email with just a confirm button and nothing else.
 It’s also a great opportunity to bring your subscribers further into your brand’s ecosystem and grow your audience by encouraging engagement on other channels like social media.

-The example from Greats is an excellent example of a confirmation email that does more to connect their business with new subscribers and grow their base.
-They include links to visit each of their social media pages, and they also added a CTA at the bottom for their referral program.
+This opt-in email confirmation does a lot to further connect the business with new subscribers and grow their base.
+That’s what makes it such an excellent opt-in email example.
+Greats include links to visit each of their social media pages, and they also added a CTA at the bottom for their referral program.

 Even if the conversion rate is small, including these types of CTAs is a great best practice because there’s no risk and big rewards.